FlavorlessQuark/Solgri/README.md

 ________________

-Sustainability Goals
+## Sustainability Goals
-SDG 7: Affordable and Clean Energy Solgri gives priority to local solar and battery-stored energy before ever touching grid power.
+**SDG 7**: Affordable and Clean Energy Solgri gives priority to local solar and battery-stored energy before ever touching grid power.
 This directly lowers energy costs for community members and increases their day-to-day access to clean renewable sources.

-SDG 11: Sustainable Cities and Communities By letting neighbourhoods manage and share power on their own terms, Solgri reduces dependence on centralized infrastructure.
+**SDG 11**: Sustainable Cities and Communities By letting neighbourhoods manage and share power on their own terms, Solgri reduces dependence on centralized infrastructure.
 It actively protects high-priority nodes like hospitals and emergency services, even when the main grid becomes unavailable.

-SDG 13: Climate Action Every decision Solgri makes is carbon-aware.
+**SDG 13**: Climate Action Every decision Solgri makes is carbon-aware.
 The carbon intensity of the main grid is tracked continuously, and the system avoids pulling from it during high-emission periods.
 Over time, this produces a measurable drop in the carbon footprint of every neighbourhood the system serves.

 ________________

-How It Works
+## How It Works

-The Node Model
+#### The Node Model
 The entire network is represented as a list of nodes.
 Each node carries a type, a status, an energy output or demand value, and a list of targets, which are the node IDs it currently supplies power to.
 There are five node types.